Edge of the Outback

 Mosquitoes and bugs are not a problem this time of the year.
 We will provide protection against insects just in case.

 You will have access to the Internet on the Mildura campus during the day.
-An Internet café is also within walking distance of the campus.
+An Internet café is also within walking distance of the accommodation.

 What to bring

-You will need to bring an SLR digital camera including any accessories (additional lenses, filters, tripods, batteries, battery re-charge kits, additional memory cards etc).
+Students are required to bring a DSLR camera including any accessories (additional lenses, filters, tripods, batteries, battery re-charge kits, additional memory cards etc).
 The University has external drives for temporary storage of student files during the field trips, however we recommend that students bring their own storage such as external drives, USBs, and/or a laptop.

 - bath towel

 - layering clothes for all seasons – from tshirts through to warm jackets ie Northface/down jacket for 0 temps

 - hiking boots/shoes with ankle support and good traction for climbing